gabe4278/PluginManager/README.md

 If the plugin has problems in it contact me @ Discord (Gabry#6899).

-Thank you for reading this, and if you have installed this plugin, thank you for installing this plugin.
+Thank you for reading this, and if you have installed this plugin, thank you for installing it.